Philadelphia Writing Project

 Some historical texts may use formats and genres that we’re less familiar with today, which may make them more difficult to read.

-Students can still engage with somewhat-difficult-to-read texts by employing comprehension strategies that they would use with more familiar texts.
-This would ostensibly strengthen and reinforce their uses of those strategies.
+Students can still engage with somewhat-difficult-to-read texts by employing strategies that they would use with more familiar texts.
+This work can strengthen and reinforce students' uses of those strategies—and their ability to approach new texts with competence and confidence.

-Historical texts were created social, cultural, and political contexts, which all influence how we might read and understand them.
+Historical texts were created in particular social, cultural, and political contexts, which all influence how we might read and understand them.

 Learning history is important!
 Making space for social studies in the curriculum and school day is imperative, even as schools prioritize other tested subjects.